1. Statement

 6.1 Legal requirements

-Ashbourne is required to inform the Local Authority if a child of compulsory school age (up to 16 years) is absent without authorisation for 10 consecutive days.
+Ashbourne is required to inform the Local Authority if a child of compulsory school age (up to 16 years) is absent without authorisation for 10 consecutive days; and if a child is absent due to illness for 15 consecutive or cumulative days.

 Admissions register